Michele Tafoya: NBC Sports

 On May 4, 2011, Tafoya was announced as the new sideline reporter for NBC Sunday Night Football, replacing Andrea Kremer and rejoining former co-worker and announcer Al Michaels.
-Tafoya has also covered swimming during the Summer Olympics for NBC.

-Andrew Marchand of the New York Post reported that Tafoya would leave Sunday Night Football following the 2021 season.
-On January 11, 2022, NBC confirmed in a press release that Tafoya would depart the network, with Super Bowl LVI as her final assignment, to pursue other opportunities.
+Tafoya also covered swimming during the Summer Olympics for NBC.
+Andrew Marchand of the New York Post reported that Tafoya would leave Sunday Night Football after the 2021 season.
+On January 11, 2022, NBC confirmed that Tafoya would leave the network, with Super Bowl LVI as her final assignment, to pursue other opportunities.

 Politics

-On February 14, 2022, a day after her departure from NBC Sports, Republican Minnesota gubernatorial candidate Kendall Qualls announced Tafoya would be joining his campaign as co-chair.
+On February 14, 2022, a day after her departure from NBC Sports, Republican Minnesota gubernatorial candidate Kendall Qualls announced Tafoya would co-chair his campaign.
 Qualls later withdrew from the race.
+On January 21, 2026, Tafoya announced her candidacy in the 2026 United States Senate election in Minnesota as a Republican.
+In a February appearance on Gutfeld!, she said, "almost 30 percent of Californians are homeless".
+Tafoya has called herself a "pro-choice conservative with libertarian leanings".

+In March 2026, Tafoya said the economic impact of the 2026 Iran war was "frustrating and I know it's hard for people.
+What I would say to them is we lost some service members over there who have put their lives on the line to protect us, to protect the region.
+I think right now at least just kind of keeping a stiff upper lip.
+Maybe you take one less trip to Starbucks and so that gas goes a little further.
+Until this thing is over and these gas prices go back down again, let's just try to be patriots about this."
+In an August 2026 interview with Minnesota Public Radio's "Morning Edition", she said Iran "is a regime that cannot have a nuclear weapon.
+At the same time, we don't want a extended, protracted situation where there are boots on the ground.
+But we have a lot of interest there."

 Personal life

-Tafoya had three pregnancies of four children end in miscarriage before carrying her son to term.
-She and her husband, Mark Vandersall, have a biological son and daughter by adoption.
+Tafoya and her husband, Mark Vandersall, have an adopted daughter.
 The family lives in Edina, Minnesota.
-In 2007, she told WCCO-TV that she had been struggling with an eating disorder since she was a child.
+In 2007, Tafoya told WCCO-TV that she had struggled with an eating disorder since childhood.

-Tafoya describes herself as a "pro-choice conservative with libertarian leanings".